AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - Highly parallelized applications and workloads, such as big data analysis, media processing, and genomic analysis, can benefit from this mode.
 - Storage Tiers
     - Standard
-    - EFA-IA
+    - EFS-IA
         - cost to retrieve
         - lower price to store
+            - save up to 92%
-        - enabled with lifecycle policy
+        - enabled with Lifecycle policy
+        - max 90 days wait possible before moving to EFS-IA from EFS
 - Availability
     - Standard
         - Multi-AZ